akorinda/MiSCA-ID-Sticker-Generator/README.md

 __Work Flow:__
-1. Download your MiSCA roster.
-Key columns are RegistrantId, Firstname, Lastname, and Rider
+1. Download your rider roster.
+Important columns are a key (unique identifier), first name, and last name
-2. Edit Create-Images.py for your file name and data needs (until issue fixed)
-3. Run Create-Images.py to create a folder of images
-4. Edit Create-Document.py for your image folder and document destination
-5. Run Create-Document.py to create the docx file
+2. Convert the roster to an Excel format (*.xls or *.xlsx) if it isn't already
+3. Run "Create Rider QR.exe or "Create-Images.py"
+4. Follow the instructions presented in the text window
-6. Print the docx file on Avery Presta 94103 1"x1" sticker labels
+5. Print the docx file on Avery Presta 94103 1"x1" sticker labels

 __Sticker Considerations:__<br>